nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 </managingOrganization>
 ```

 If you wish to know more details about this organisation, you will need to follow the reference (the example reference is a logical reference and does not currently exist).
-References can be relative, the previous section be re-written as:
+References can be relative, the previous section be re-written as (this is the way of referring to local resources):

 ```xml
 <managingOrganization>